top of page

 Cultivating Stillness: A Guide to Insight Meditation and Mindfulness Meditation Australia

-The beauty of these practices is that they don't require a mountain retreat (although they can be lovely); you can begin right where you are by creating a dedicated "sacred space" in your own home or garden and connecting with others like our KNDRD community to check in and be guided by an experienced practitioner.
-In fact there are Insight Meditation Australia wide communities offering both in person and online meditation practice sessions, courses and retreats.
-I originally trained in a secular teaching tradition called Mindfulness-based stress reduction and now I am in a four year Dharma teacher training with the Insight Meditation Institute of Australia.
+The beauty of these practices is that they don't require a mountain retreat (although they can be lovely); you can begin right where you are by creating a dedicated "sacred space" in your own home or garden and connecting with others.
+It is really beneficial to be taught meditation and be guided by an experienced practitioner and to connect with a community.
+If this is something you're seeking reach out and connect.
+There are Insight Meditation Australia wide communities offering both in person and online meditation practice sessions, courses and residential retreats.

 To get started with a home-based mindfulness and insight meditation practice consider the following.

-1. Setting Up Your Indoor Sanctuary For Mindfulness Meditation in Australia
+Setting Up Your Indoor Sanctuary For Mindfulness Meditation in Australia

 An indoor spot acts as your reliable anchor, especially during the colder months or early mornings and even when you feel like being solo.
 You don’t need an entire room—a quiet corner will do.